 .

-Example 3 – Add a Column with Multiplication
+Example 3 – Multiplied Column

 The formula in cell E2 =ARRAYFORMULA((B2:B13)*(C2:C13))

-both span 12 rows.
-If you have a very long table, you could drop the ending row values such as B2:B and C2:C. Removing the ending row numbers would extend the formula to the bottom of the spreadsheet.
+Note that each range in the input needs to be the same size.
+In this example, the ranges of B2:B13 and C2:C13 both span 12 rows.
+If you have a very long table, you could drop the ending row values, such as B2:B and C2:C. Removing the ending row numbers would extend the formula to the bottom of the spreadsheet.

 The formula in cell E2 is =ARRAYFORMULA(IF(D2:D13="North",(B2:B13)*(C2:C13),0))